JeanRehr/cdatatypes/README.md

 You are also free to not use a destructor at all and manage all the memory.

-All arraylist functions are safe to call on NULL or deinitialized arraylist, unless assert is decided to be used.
+Once an arraylist is deinitialized (e.g. on deinit or steal call), they are not safe to be used again, and must be initialized again.

 Unit tests on [arraylist/src/test.c](arraylist/tests/test.c).